Home, I'm Darling

-Home, I'm Darling is a play by Laura Wade.
+Home, I'm Darling is a play by British playwright Laura Wade.
+Since its 2018 debut at Theatr Clwyd, the play has been performed in the West End and toured the UK, as well new productions in Australia and northern England.
+It has won several awards.

 Plot summary

-Judy and Johnny lead a 50’s lifestyle, clothes, décor, appliances.
+Judy and Johnny lead a 50s lifestyle, clothes, décor, appliances.
 She stays at home while Johnny works as an estate agent.
 He hopes for a promotion.
 He realises they have financial problems; the house might be repossessed.
 Three years earlier Judy had taken voluntary redundancy, but the money has run out.
 He is underperforming at work and doesn’t earn as much commission.
 He says he isn’t happy.
 They need to change.
 He gets a promotion, but it will involve a long commute.
 They agree to compromise.

 Production history

+Home, I'm Darling is a 2018 play by British playwright Laura Wade.

 Theatr Clwyd/National Theatre production

 The play made its world premiere at Theatr Clwyd from 25 June to 14 July 2018, before transferring to the Dorfman Theatre at the National Theatre, London from 24 July to 5 September.
 The production was directed by Tamara Harvey and starred Katherine Parkinson as Judy.
 On 31 August, National Theatre artistic director Rufus Norris stepped in to play Johnny after Richard Harrington was left indisposed.

 After the original production, it transferred to the Duke of York's Theatre in London's West End from 26 January to 13 April 2019, before embarking on a UK tour to the Theatre Royal, Bath, and The Lowry, Salford, before returning to Theatr Clwyd.

+The production toured again in spring 2023 starring Jessica Ransom as Judy, Neil McDermott as Johnny and Diane Keen as Sylvia.